Buoyancy-dependent induced flow by vertically migrating swimmers: Acknowledgments

-{The authors gratefully acknowledge M. K. Fu for advice on both experimental protocols and theoretical model impelementation.
-The authors would like to thank the reviewers from the Journal of Experimental Biology for their detailed feedback and helpful suggestions that significantly improved the presentation of this work.}
+The authors gratefully acknowledge M. K. Fu (California Institute of Technology) for advice on both experimental protocols and theoretical model implementation.
+The authors would like to thank the reviewers from the Integrative and Comparative Biology for their detailed feedback and helpful suggestions that significantly improved the presentation of this work.